-Zonta Club Mandaluyong volunteered to preserve the heritage and Uplifting the Quality of Life of the Blaan
+Zonta Club Mandaluyong Volunteered to Preserve the Heritage of Blaan

 The Zonta Club of Mandaluyong-San Juan 2, in coordination with Health Futures Foundation, visited Blaan women of Landan, Polomoloc, South Cotabato, to support the art of Blaan hand embroidery called ansif which is now a dying tradition.